#1 Skipping the language barrier

 Taking place in Paris at the end of the 19th century, Croisée in a Foreign Labyrinth is about a Japanese orphan, Yune, who is taken to France by the eccentric retiree Oscar Claudel.
 It’s a slice-of-life series about the struggles Yune faces in adapting to a strange new culture, but in this regard the anime is too indecisive and unwilling to commit to any long-term challenges.

 For example, you’d assume that it would be fairly difficult for a Japanese servant girl to get used to speaking French.
-In episode 1, Oscar remarks that she only knows a few sentences, but is very good at reading the atmosphere and responding accordingly.
-Watching Yune improve at French would have been interesting, but this is then turned into a joke and it’s revealed that Yune is actually fluent in French… somehow?
+This is the entire point of episode 1, where Yune has just arrived in France and has to communicate with Oscar and his grandson through other means.
+Watching Yune improve at French and learn to better express herself would have been interesting, but this is then turned into a joke and it’s revealed that Yune is actually fluent in French… somehow?

-We never really get to learn how Yune mastered speaking and writing a language from across the other side of the world.
+We never really get to learn how Yune mastered speaking and writing in a language from across the other side of the world.
 In fact, everything we learn about her past only serves to make her bilingualism even less believable.
-It’s a lazy cop-out that instantly soured my opinion on the show, from which it then never recovered.
+It’s a lazy cop-out that immediately shattered my enthusiasm for the series as a whole.

 #2 Protagonists who deserve to fail

 Between this show, Tamako Market, and Magical Shopping Arcade Abenobashi, I am beginning to wonder if Japan has a “thing” for struggling shopping centers.
 The ‘Gallery” where most of Croisée takes place is a stylish, old shopping arcade where the local businesses are losing customers to a nearby warehouse owned by the wealthy Blanche family.